suborbital/reactr/README.md

 Calling `Then()` will block until the job is complete, and then give you the return value from the Runnable's `Run`.
 Cool, right?

-### Hive has some very powerful capabilities, visit the [get started guide](./docs/getstarted.md) to learn more.
+## Reactr has some very powerful capabilities, visit the [get started guide](./docs/getstarted.md) to learn more.

-Hive is being actively developed and has planned improvements, including optimized memory usage, library stability, data persistence, and more.
+Reactr is being actively developed and has planned improvements, including optimized memory usage, library stability, data persistence, and more.
 Cheers!

 Copyright Suborbital contributors 2020